amplience/amplience-sfcc-composable-commerce/docs/amplience/personalisation.md

 The eComm Toolkit Extension calls the customer groups enpoint to retrieve the list for user selection.

-The selected customer groups are then stored in the content so they they can be used, filtered, referenced for decision making.
+The selected customer groups are then stored in the content so thqt they can be used, filtered, referenced for decision making.

 ```json
 "segment": [